 Above: The standard way for one Victor to join up with another: astern and 1,000ft below, with a closing speed of about 50 knots, before being ínvited to close up on the tanker's starboard side.

 There was a touch of déjà vu about my new appointment because only nine years earlier, while I was still an Air Electronics Officer but about to start my own pilot training, I had sat in, as an observer, on a very heated staff meeting where a new commanding officer for the 3 Group Standardisation Unit (3GSU), the predecessor of the VSU, was being discussed.
-The choice was between a time-served squadron leader who was very experienced in the role, and a younger, less experienced, newly-promoted squadron leader who was deemed to need a 'command appointment' to further his career.
-I never found out which candidate was selected because shortly after that meeting I was posted to start my own pilot training.
-I could not help wondering if there had been a similar staff meeting about my appointment to the VSU.
+The choice then was between a time-served squadron leader who was very experienced in the role, and a younger, less experienced, newly-promoted squadron leader who was deemed to need a 'command appointment' to further his career.
+I never found out which candidate was selected because shortly after that meeting I was posted away to start my own pilot training.
+I could not help wondering if there had been a similar staff meeting about my appointment to command the VSU.

 "Come and look at this, Tony," one of them said excitedly as I entered.
 "It's a Moon-landing computer programme we've just created."